spacetelescope/jwst/docs/jwst/jump/arguments.rst

 **Parameters that affect Near-IR Snowball Flagging**

 * ``--expand_large_events``:  A boolean parameter that controls whether the jump step will expand the number of pixels that are flagged around large cosmic ray events.
 These are know as "snowballs" in the near-infrared detectors and "showers" for the MIRI detectors.
-In general, this should be set to True.
+In general, this should be set to `True`.

 * ``--min_jump_area``: The minimum number of contiguous pixels needed to trigger the expanded flagging of large cosmic rays events.

-* ``--min_sat_area``:  The minimum number of saturated pixels required to meet "sat_required_snowball".
+* ``--min_sat_area``:  The minimum number of saturated pixels required to meet ``sat_required_snowball``.

 * ``--expand_factor``: A multiplicative factor applied to the enclosing ellipse for snowballs.
 This larger area will have all pixels flagged as having a jump.

-* ``--use_ellipses``:  deprecated

-* ``--sat_required_snowball``: A boolean value that if True requires that there are saturated pixels within the enclosed jump circle.
+* ``--sat_required_snowball``: A boolean value that if `True` requires that there are saturated pixels within the enclosed jump circle.

 * ``--min_sat_radius_extend``: The minimum radius of the saturated core of a snowball required to for the radius of the saturated core to be extended.